The rise of the Work Engineer: Why CIOs are now designing work

 • Coordinated action

-When everyone sees the same operational truth, decisions move faster and with greater precision.
+When everyone sees the same operational truth, decisions move faster.
+With greater precision.

 Insight becomes shared.
 Execution becomes coordinated.